JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 - Excel files (.xls, .xlsx, .xlsm)
 - CSV (comma-separated value) files
-- Individual webpages
+- Individual web pages
 - Databases

-The process of importing data from other Excel files is simple and from CSV files and webpages is pretty easy, so we're going to skip over those.
+The process of importing data from other Excel files is simple and from CSV files and web pages is pretty easy, so we're going to skip over those.

 Connecting to and interacting directly with databases in Excel is more challenging, but important, so we're going to save that for its own future post.

 #### Using a Web API

+**Example: A Tool to Fetch a Word's Definition**

 In some cases, the data we want to interact with are not so easily accessible.

-**Example: A Tool to Fetch a Word's Definition**

 For instance, say we want a cell in our worksheet to display the cell to its immediate left's most common definition.